 How much does the abortion pill cost?

 So you’ve decided you want a medication abortion, aka the abortion pill, and are now figuring out what it costs.
 At carafem a video visit for abortion care costs $0-249 depending on your eligibility for financial aid and an in-center abortion pill appointment costs between $450-600 depending on which location you visit.
 At other providers, the abortion pill typically costs between $300-800, again depending on your health insurance, your state, and your provider.
-There are finanical assistance options available for those who quality.
+There are financial assistance options available for those who qualify.
 Am I eligible to take the abortion pill?